Now is the time for Sinovac shareholders to stand up, speak out, and demand fairness from the Company's Board of Directors

 That was just the beginning of what needs to be done to set the company on the right path.
 Too much about the company remains in flux with uncertainty over who is in charge and what the future holds for further dividends the company has promised to pay.

-Heng Ren is calling on the Sinovac board to immediately implement an EIGHT-POINT SINOVAC ACTION PLAN that will restore confidence among shareholders and enable Sinovac shares to begin trading again.
+Heng Ren is calling on the Sinovac board to immediately implement an NINE-POINT SINOVAC ACTION PLAN that will restore confidence among shareholders and enable Sinovac shares to begin trading again.

-The Heng Ren Eight-Point Action Plan Click each point for details
+The Heng Ren Nine-Point Action Plan Click each point for details

 • 1.
 Pay the $19 Declared Dividend.